davidhalford/DivPeek/README.md

 Roadmap
 -------
-This is just a first version, so I'll probalby think of all kinds of cool stuff to to with it.
+This is just a first version, so I'll probably think of all kinds of cool stuff to to with it.